12 (innovative) mobile banking features for 2025 you need to know

 That’s why tailored UX research will prove extremely useful for anyone who wants to build a banking app (or any other type of product, really).

-This clearly highlights the need for banks to enhance personalization through their mobile apps.
-The stronger the personal connection with a bank, the more likely a customer is a stick to it.
+The stronger the personal connection with a bank, the more likely a customer will stick to it.

 No wonder personal financial management (PFM) tools – expense trackers that show spending and savings patterns – are becoming a standard feature to include in a bank’s mobile app.

-- As was mentioned earlier, personal finance management is a nice addition to a an overall customer experience, but the isn’t as useful as other, more basic, app features, such as checking transaction history or accessing savings account.
+- Nice to have, but not a must: Personal finance management is a nice addition to an overall customer experience, but the isn’t as useful as other, more basic, app features, such as checking transaction history or accessing savings accounts.

-- PFM tools drive the most satisfaction when used as a group, for example, when users get insights from budgeting, spending, and credit score monitoring tools.
+- Best when grouped: PFM tools drive the most satisfaction when used as a group, for example, when users get insights from budgeting, spending, and credit score monitoring tools.

-- J.D.
+- Combine PFM tools and AI: J.D.
 Power’s research discovered that consumers are four times more likely to use the entire PFM tool suite when offered alongside a virtual assistant.
 The study concluded that the simultaneous use of these tools creates a synergistic effect, significantly boosting customer satisfaction.

 A recent Gartner survey of nearly 500 B2B and B2C customers revealed that only 8% had interacted with a chatbot during their most recent customer service experience.
 Moreover, only 25% indicated a willingness to use one again among those who interacted with a chatbot.